mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * NameMe.65967 has a counter-clockwise outer contour

+* NameMe.65968 has a counter-clockwise outer contour

+* NameMe.65969 has a counter-clockwise outer contour

+* Ncaron (U+0147) has a counter-clockwise outer contour

 * Ncaron (U+0147) has a counter-clockwise outer contour

 * Ntilde (U+00D1) has a counter-clockwise outer contour